 Beirut is a logical choice for this pilot project.
 With a population of 6.8 million, the city hosts an estimated 1.5 million Syrian refugees and 470,000 Palestinian refugees registered by the UN, along with about 18,000 refugees from other places.
 Some 400,000 migrant workers (likely a dramatically low estimate) are thought to be living there now.

-Covid-19 has accelerated the decline of an unstable political situation and an already devastated economy, made worse, Mayor Itani pointed out, by the pandemic and its various lockdowns — including one that was provoked by a daily confirmed cases in mid-January and is just lifting.
+Covid-19 has accelerated the decline of an unstable political situation and an already devastated economy, made worse, Mayor Itani pointed out, by the pandemic and its various lockdowns — including one that was provoked by a daily high of 6,154 confirmed cases in mid-January and is just lifting.
 The country’s Ministry of Social Affairs estimates that more than half the population is now unemployed.

 Getting to know the neighborhoods

 UN-Habitat, whose main office is in Nairobi, will be a major partner on the ground.
 Taina Christiansen, who is head of its country program in Lebanon, said in a Zoom call, “Normally the funds would go directly to the municipality, but because of Lebanon’s [unstable] financial situation, UN-Habitat will help manage the fund.”

 UN-Habitat data is central to many development projects in Beirut and vital for the medical mobile project, as Lebanon hasn’t held a population census since 1932 and has clamped down on UN Refugee Agency registration of Syrian refugees, which creates an uncertain profile of that population and its needs.